Service Tree moving a service

 Business Goals:

-• Create a clear experience to easily “move a service”
+Create a simple experience to easily “move a service”

 UX Goals: